execriez/LabWarden/README.md

 	</plist>

 ###SystemWirelessSetState
-This policy script turns wireless on or off, and prevents non-admins from changing the wireless state.
+This policy script turns wireless on or off, and defines whether non-admins can change the wireless state.
 It is called as root and triggered by an **Boot** event.

+The **RequireAdminIBSS** key defines whether you need to be an admin to create computer-to-computer networks.

+The **RequireAdminNetworkChange** key defines whether you need to be an admin to choose a different wireless SSID networks.

+The **RequireAdminPowerToggle** key defines whether you need to be an admin to turn wireless on or off.

-The config contains a single key called **WirelessState**, whose value should be set to either **on** or **off**.
+The **WirelessState** key should be set to either **on** or **off**.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">